 Take a Scenic Flight over Wilpena Pound

-There are other places that offer flights too.
+Other places offer flights too.
 You can book directly through the Wilpena Pound Resort for flights that take off and the airstrip nearby.
-Also take a look at the Wrightsair website for options.
+Also, take a look at the Wrightsair website for options.

 Hiking at Wilpena Pound

-If you prefer, Wilpena Pound Resort offers a guided tour into Wilpena Pound.
+If you prefer, Wilpena Pound Resort offers a guided tour of Wilpena Pound.
 Call into the Visitor Information Centre for more details and to book.

 Spending a little time learning about the local Aboriginal culture and their connection to the land is a must-do in the Flinders Ranges.
-Wilpena Pound Resort offers two different cultural walks lead by an experienced Yura guide (Yura is the name for the Adnyamathanha people).
+Wilpena Pound Resort offers two different cultural walking tours led by an experienced Adnyamathanha guide (or “Yura” guide as the Adnyamathanha people refer to themselves).

-The tours teach about the diversity of the Flinders Ranges including the native animals and plants and how that intertwines with the Aboriginal history and culture.
-There will also be seasonal bush tucker information too.
-Some of the walks also show Aboriginal rock paintings that show the dreaming stories of the Flinders Ranges.
+The cultural heritage tours teach about the diversity of the Flinders Ranges including the native animals and plants and how that intertwines with the Aboriginal history and culture.
+There will also be seasonal bush tucker information.
+Some of the walks also show Aboriginal rock art telling the dreaming stories of the Flinders Ranges.

-Each evening there is also a free, thirty minute “Welcome to Country” near the flagpole outside of the reception building at the Wilpena Pound Resort.
-Here you will see the traditional welcome, as well as some Yura songs, stories and dance.
-(Unfortunately this is currently suspended due to Covid, but hopefully it will be running again soon)
+Each evening there is also a free “Welcome to Country” near the flagpole outside of the reception building at the Wilpena Pound Resort.
+Lasting for 30 minutes, you will see the traditional welcome, as well as some Yura songs, stories and dances.

 While technically not in the Flinders Ranges, I also would like to recommend a visit to the Wadlata Outback Centre in Port Augusta to learn about the Aboriginal culture.
-There is some great information explaining the dreamtime stories of the Flinders Ranges, including the creation story of Wilpena Pound and the Flinders Ranges’ history.
+There is some great information explaining the Adnyamathanha dreamtime stories of the Flinders Ranges, including the creation story of Wilpena Pound and the Flinders Ranges’ history.

 Hike to Arkaroo Rock

-Note: Please keep an eye on the Prairie Hotel website for information as times and services are currently restriction due to Covid.
-They also usually take a break and close down over the hotter months of the year from November to February as it really is too hot at that time of the year.
+Note: Please keep an eye on the Prairie Hotel website for information.
+They usually take a break and close down over the hotter months of the year from November to February as it is too hot at that time of the year.

 Look at Some Really Old Rocks

-Along the way you will see interpretive signs pointing out some of the ancient rock formations, taking you back in time to 580 million years ago!
+Along the way you will see interpretive signs pointing out some of the ancient rock formations, taking you back in time through geological history to 600 million years ago.
 You will also see some stunning scenery with viewpoints over the ranges along the trail.

-While in Brachina Gorge, keep an eye out for the yellow-footed Rock Wallaby.
-These little guys are endangered and quite rare.
+While in Brachina Gorge, keep an eye out for the endangered Yellow Footed Rock Wallabies.
+These little guys are quite rare.
 Look out for them around sunrise and sunset when they tend to be more active.

 For more about Brachina Gorge and the yellow-footed rock wallaby, see this post by my friends at Curious Campers.